sarthakbatragatech/100-Days-of-ML/README.md

 # 100-Days-of-ML

 This project is my committment to 100 Days of Machine Learning and Coding.
-I intend to publish notes, code, and resources I encounter daily so anyone else may work along or benefit from the final repository.
+I intend to publish notes, code, and resources I encounter whilst on this journey so anyone else may work along or benefit from the final repository.

 ![Progress](http://progressed.io/bar/12?title=progress)  [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/sarthakbatragatech/100-Days-of-ML/issues)